 |Water Bay||1.2 mi.
 East-Northeast of Central Anna's Retreat|

 |Hull Bay||2.7 mi.
 Northwest of Central Charlotte Amalie|

 |Bolongo Bay||2.8 mi.
 Southeast of Central Charlotte Amalie|

-If you're hoping to go snorkeling during a boating adventure, you should consider Independence Sailboat Charter.
+If you're hoping to go snorkeling during a boat trip, you should consider Independence Sailboat Charter.
 Independence will lead you to clear waters that are perfect for snorkeling.
 The trip includes an open bar, complimentary hot lunch, snorkeling gear and lessons, and water toys.